 Greenhouse plants typically supply plants with 16-20 hours of artificial light per day at intensity ranges of 100-200 μmol٠m-2٠s-1.
 For years in indoor plant cultivation, the High-pressure Sodium (HPS) bulb has been the industry standard due to their high efficiency (1.9 μmol٠m-2٠W-1) at turning electricity into photosynthetically active radiation.
 But light from HPS lamps is still suboptimal, producing light mostly in the yellow and orange ranges with some red light between 550- 650 nm.
 Only about 5% of the light produced by HPS bulbs is in the blue range, and there is no way to modify their spectral output.

 Avantes has been a pioneer in the implementation of spectroscopy within greenhouse environments.
-Spectrometers from Avantes have been used to optimize LED light mixtures as well as automatically adjust shading system within greenhouses to regulate the daily light integral (DLI) which is the total amount of light received by a plant in a 24-hour period.
+Spectrometers from Avantes have been used to optimize LED light mixtures as well as automatically adjust shading systems within greenhouses to regulate the daily light integral (DLI), which is the total amount of light received by a plant in a 24-hour period.

 Plant Health Monitoring and Quality Assessment

 One of the more common areas of interest in Smart Agriculture is achieving a non-invasive means of measuring plant health and quality.
 Spectroscopic diffuse reflection is ideally suited to this application as it requires limited hardware and can be performed at very high speeds (e.g. 600 spectra per second).
-A notable example of this technique can be seen in image 1 below which depicts a sensor head mounted on the top of a tractor which is pulling a fertilizer implement.
-This system which was developed and is commercialized by Yara AG simultaneously measures the solar illumination and correlates this with reflection data from the crops.
-The reflected light from the crops provides rich information about the chlorophyll content allowing for the derivation of a health score which in turn regulates the fertilizer application level in real time and then maps this to GPS coordinates for future monitoring.
+A notable example of this technique can be seen in Image 1 below, which depicts a sensor head mounted on the top of a tractor which is pulling a fertilizer implement.
+This system, which was developed and is marketed by Yara AG, simultaneously measures the solar illumination and correlates this with reflection data from the crops.
+The reflected light from the crops provides rich information about chlorophyll content, allowing for the derivation of a health score which in turn regulates the fertilizer application level in real time and then maps this to GPS coordinates for future monitoring.
 This system provides an excellent example of the potential of SMART agriculture to better utilize resources to improve agricultural yields.

 Spectroscopy for Light Characterization

 Spectrometers and spectroradiometers are essential tools for the characterization of natural and artificial light in agriculture.
-While sometimes confused with a sensor, these devices provide robust information about the quality and quantity of light which is received, absorbed, or transmitted by plants.
+While sometimes confused with sensors, these devices provide robust information about the quality and quantity of light received, absorbed, or transmitted by plants.
 A sensor, conversely, is typically limited to measuring a narrow band of light wavelengths received in aggregate.
 Given the importance of the composition of light wavelengths received by plants, spectrometers are valuable tools for characterizing this composition.